JohnnySonTrinh/valorant-tic-tac-tactics/README.md

 When visiting Tic Tac Tactics, users can expect:

-- A visually appealing interface with thematic elements from [Game or Theme].
+- A visually appealing interface with thematic elements from Valorant.
 - Smooth and error-free gameplay with clear outcomes and feedback.
 - A secure and reliable website that maintains user privacy and data protection.
 - Regular updates and new features to keep the game fresh and exciting.